imikiani/idpay-mycred/readme.txt

 A complete documentation for installing this plugin is available [here](https://blog.idpay.ir/helps/171).

 == Changelog ==

+= 1.0.1, May 15, 2019 =
+* Load text domain.
+* Try to connect to the gateway multiple times.
+* Fix bugs.

 = 1.0, May 14, 2019 =
 * First Release.